Stompin' Tom Connors: Musical career

-During the mid-1970s Connors wrote and recorded The Consumer, an ode to bill-paying that became the theme song for the popular Canadian Broadcasting Corporation (CBC) consumer affairs program Marketplace.
+and see Duhamel and Dewar."During the mid-1970s Connors wrote and recorded The Consumer, an ode to bill-paying that became the theme song for the popular Canadian Broadcasting Corporation (CBC) consumer affairs program Marketplace.
 For the first few seasons, Connors appeared in the program's opening credits, before "The Consumer" was replaced as the theme—initially by an instrumental background version and ultimately by a different piece of music.

-In 1974 Tom had a series running on CBC Television in which he met and exchanged with folks from all across Canada.
+In 1974 Connors had a series running on CBC Television in which he met and exchanged with folks from all across Canada.
 Stompin' Tom's Canada was co-produced with the CBC, and consisted of 26 half-hour episodes.

-The song that Tom wrote in the least time was "Maritime Waltz", which was completed in 12 minutes.
+The song that Connors wrote in the least time was "Maritime Waltz", which was completed in 12 minutes.

 His character was rough but genuine.
 As the National Post noted:

 In 1999, after completing a 38-city tour, Connors received the National Achievement Award at the annual SOCAN Awards held in Toronto.

 In 2009, Connors was the recipient of the prestigious Lifetime Achievement Award at the annual SOCAN Awards in Toronto.

 Nickname

 Connors' habit of stomping the heel of his left boot to keep rhythm earned him the nickname "that stompin' guy", or "Stomper".
-It wasn't until Canada's 100th birthday, July 1, 1967, that the name "Stompin" Tom Connors was first used, when Boyd MacDonald, a waiter at the King George Tavern in Peterborough, Ontario, introduced Tom on stage.
-Based on an enthused audience reaction to it, Tom had it officially registered in Ontario as Stompin' Tom Ltd. the following week.
+It wasn't until Canada's 100th birthday, July 1, 1967, that the name "Stompin" Tom Connors was first used, when Boyd MacDonald, a waiter at the King George Tavern in Peterborough, Ontario, introduced Connors on stage.
+Based on an enthused audience reaction to it, Connors had it officially registered in Ontario as Stompin' Tom Ltd. the following week.
 Various stories have circulated about the origin of the foot stomping, but it's generally accepted that he did this to keep a strong tempo for his guitar playing—especially in the noisy bars and beer joints where he frequently performed.
-After numerous complaints about damaged stage floors, Tom began to carry a piece of plywood that he stomped even more vigorously than before.
+After numerous complaints about damaged stage floors, Connors began to carry a piece of plywood that he stomped even more vigorously than before.
 The "stompin'" board became one of his trademarks.
 After stomping a hole in the wood, he would pick it up and show it to the audience (accompanied by a joke about the quality of the local lumber) before calling for a new one.
-It was reported that when asked about his "stompin' board", Tom replied, "it's just a stage I'm going through".
+It was reported that when asked about his "stompin' board", Connors replied, "it's just a stage I'm going through".
 Connors periodically auctioned off his "stompin' boards" for charity, with one board selling for $15,000 in July 2011.